29 Mar South African Garden And Home, October 1998. (Text and photographs by Alex Cremer)

 I recently found the old Garden And Home Magazine (October 1998) with the article of our house – talk about a blast from the past:

 Romancing an era – a long-neglected historic George House gets a make-over…

 Because it was partly hidden behind high boundary walls, the true beauty of Fairview only became obvious once I drove through the new gates.
-Then the regal proportions and straight-lined design of the double storey dwelling, built around 1865, could be properly viewed.
+Then the regal proportions and straight-lined design of the double storey dwelling, circa 1861, could be properly viewed.

 To me, the old place had a rather Georgian flavour that was further enhanced by the symmetry of the quite formal front garden, or perhaps I simply sought a scenario where traditional European elegance blended with the typical colonial style of the Victorian era.

 When they bought the house in 1994, Philda and her husband,Desmond, a medical doctor, were astounded to see how little respect previous owners had for the historic value of the old place.
 Some areas were modernized and altered in a rather indiscriminate way, with haphazard repairs to damaged antique doors and windows, while sections added to the side were out of character with the original architectural design.

 “Obviously we tried to get it all as close to the original as possible, but we had to play off the practical side of a family home against true authenticity,” says Desmond.
 “The purist may frown on some work done, or why we left certain modern aspects intact, but we wanted true comfort that reflected a sense of gracious Victorian living and not a stuffy museum.”

 Even so, it was hard to get everything neat and tidy.
 The local architect firm of Smuts and De Kock Incoporated were called in to help, mainly with a new bathroom for the guest rooms, and the replanning needed to eliminate problems with the pitch of the flat roof sections and parapet walls.